GRPWorkshop/Barcelona2022/index.md

 ## Attending the workshop

-If you are planning to attend the workshop from outside barcelona please contact in advance GRPWorkshop2022@outlook.com filling the following information:
+If you are planning to attend the workshop from outside barcelona please contact in advance at GRPWorkshop2022@outlook.com filling the following information:

 - **Name**: